twinzies/topic-classifier/README.md

 ## Overview

-This project showcases two implementations of a neural network classifier:
+This project demonstrates two implementations of a neural network classifier:

 - **From scratch (NumPy-only):** Located in `notebooks/numpy_topic_classifier.ipynb`, illustrating the core mechanics without deep learning libraries.
 - **Modular PyTorch version:** Structured for scalability and to demonstrate standard practice, with clear architecture, training, and visualization modules.